jupyter/jupyter/docs/source/what_is_jupyter.md

 # What is Jupyter?

-"Jupyter" can mean a lot of things, so let's start from the beginning, and break it down:
+"Jupyter" can mean a lot of things, so let's start from the beginning, and go step-by-step:

-First and foremost, "Project Jupyter" is a large umbrella project that covers many different software offerings and tools.
+Above all, "Project Jupyter" is a large umbrella project that covers many different software offerings and tools.
 That includes "Jupyter Notebook" and "JupyterLab", which are both popular notebook-editor programs. **The** **Jupyter project, and its subprojects, all center around providing tools**